StevenBlack/intl/readme.md

 Furthermore, dialogs are often used to get responses from users, and that triggers program branching.
 It’s important to get dialogs right because they are so visible, both to the user and to the developer mucking around in source code.

-**INTL includes MSGSVC.PRG and MSGSVC.DBF that provide message services.**
+**INTL includes `msgsvc.prg` and `msgsvc.cbf` that provide message services.**

 For maximum flexibility, I recommend that strings and messages be handled by separate mechanism.
 Thus INTL for Visual FoxPro comes with two related objects.
 The INTL object, stored at `_SCREEN.oINTL`, handles strings, fonts, currencies, and so on.
 The message services object called `oMsgSvc`, stored at `_SCREEN.oMsgSvc`, handles dialog services.

 The source for message services is found in MSGSVC.PRG.
-The message services are personified by the `MsgSvc()` function, which uses the MSGSVC.DBF table to store message resources.
+The message services are personified by the `MsgSvc()` function, which uses the `msgsvc.cbf` table to store message resources.
 **`MsgSvc()` is a flexible run-time function for messaging.** `MsgSvc()` provides run-time multilingual and cross platform messaging in VFP.
 It serves to launch many sorts of messages, dialogs, and text services.

 **`MsgSvc()` is table-based, and encapsulates all the multilingual behavior of messages.** `MsgSvc()` is table-based and works only as a run-time mechanism.
 Like I(), it will append new records in the message phrase book (called `MSGSVC.DBF`) if required.
 It can return the user's choice as text in the *original* language of the developer, or return as a number, or return a logical value.
 You choose.